-• Intro (up to 4 slides) - topic, company, data (primary or secondary)
+• Title page: include your research topic title including the organisation name

-- For topics 4 and 5 explain why you think performance is exceptionally poor / strong - For topic 8, summarise the challenges faced by the sector (on a single slide) - Results for your research (10 12 slides) the focus is on the analysis and evaluation - o Focus on how the business models can be used to explain performance - Use charts and graphs with bullet point text - The text should include the reasons for the performance.
-Do not describe the information presented in the graphs. - Conclusions (3 slides) what have you found out, limitations for the study
+- Intro (up to 3 slides) topic, company, and if primary data used an overview of sample and approach It is very important that these introductory slides are tailored to your topic title.
+For example - For topics 2, 3, 7 and 9 outline the innovation or change analysed - For topics 4 and 5 outline the evidence as to why you think performance is exceptionally poor / strong - For topic 8, summarise the challenges faced by the sector (on a single slide) - For topic 13 or 14 outline the evidence of the poor or strong ethical performance - Results for your research (10 12 slides) the focus is on the analysis and evaluation - Focus on how the business models were used to explain performance.
+For most topics, you should present your business analysis before any consideration of the financial analysis. - Use charts and graphs with bullet point text.
+These should be benchmarked if appropriate. - The text should include the reasons for the performance (why and how).
+Do not describe the information presented in the graphs, such as trends/increase/decrease etc. (what). - Conclusions (3 slides) what have you found out?
+Tailor your conclusions to the topic e.g. topics 4 and 5 should explicitly provide evidence of the poor/strong performance and link this to the drivers of that performance.
+Topic 8 should identify the challenges and link these to management responses and how effective these were.
+Topics 13 and 14 should evidence the poor/strong ethical behaviour and link this to the stakeholder analysis.
+Topic 15 should link the evidence of the effectiveness of the chosen functional area to the financial performance.
+For primary research what are the limitations for the study - Recommendations are not required.

 Your slides must include the results of your research - a summary of your analysis, evaluation and conclusions.
-Graphs and charts are acceptable but you must include bullet points explaining the reasons for performance (the results of your research).
+Graphs and charts are required and you must include bullet points explaining the reasons for performance (the results of your research).
 Do not describe what is in the graph.

-You can also use the presenter notes function in powerpoint to highlight what you intend to say at that point in the presentation.
+You can also use the presenter notes function in power point to highlight what you intend to say at that point in the presentation but a reader should be able to comprehend your analysis and conclusions without these notes.